Akshaya-Bureddy/disaster-info-aggregation-software/README.md

+## Note
+Deployment is currently in progress.
+Code is fully functional and can be run locally.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.